Durso v. New Haven, 4393 CRB-3-01-5 (June 5, 2002).

 King v.
 New Britain, 3703 CRB-6-97-10 (January 12, 1999).

 No error in finding that claimant did not receive medical treatment for hypertension before his January 4, 1996 heart attack.
 Doctor attributed mildly high blood pressure readings to momentary stress, and trier was not required to interpret a 140/90 reading as hypertensive.
 Evidence supported finding that claimant was not informed of hypertension or treated for such a condition in past.
 Also, even assuming that doctor placed claimant on low-salt diet, that would not necessarily be medical treatment under § 31-294c.
-See also, King, § 31-284(a); cited at § 31-294c.
+See also, King, § 31-284(a), § 31-294c.

 Hyatt v.
 Milford, 3646 CRB-3-97-7 (August 28, 1998), aff’d, 57 Conn.
 App.
 472 (2000), cert. denied, 254 Conn.
 901 (2000).